Bachelor of Arts in Journalism

 You will learn to balance enduring values of fair and ethical communication with emerging practices and new technologies.
 You will prepare for the professional world with experiential learning in the school’s own production centers and agencies as well as with its media partners.

 You will go on to make a difference in your community and across the world through the stories you tell and the causes you support.

 When you graduate, we want you to be in a position to compete for the best jobs and the most sought-after graduate programs.
 We want you ready for your next big step.

-If you are interested in learning more about the Journalism program or applying to the University, complete the form below to talk with one of our Admissions Coordinators.
+If you are interested in learning more about a bachelor's degree in journalism or applying to the University, complete the form to talk with one of our admissions coordinators.